zhangqianhui/CnnForAndroid/README.md

 [protobuf](https://github.com/google/protobuf)

 #Caffe model
-tiny-cnn provide the caffe_convertor to support the caffe model.The project also support the caffe model for compiling the caffe_convertor and protobuf.
+tiny-cnn provide the caffe-convertor to support the caffe model.The project also support the caffe model for compiling the caffe_convertor and protobuf.

 #For Gender Recogniton